Covered in this guide:

 Imagine walking through the mountains in your muddy boots.
 The sun might be shining, or the rain is drizzling, but either way, this day is an adventure.
 You find a quiet spot to say your vows to your partner, surrounded by breathtaking scenery.
 Perhaps it is just the two of you or a handful of people you love around you.

-In Scotland, you can get legally married anywhere outside with the most breathtaking backdrops, which means you aren’t limited by wedding venues or weekend dates.
+In Scotland, you can get legally married almost anywhere outside with the most breathtaking backdrops, which means you aren’t limited by wedding venues or weekend dates.
 Whether it is the mountains, a loch, woodland, or a castle – there are many incredible locations to choose from in Scotland.

 Places to elope in Scotland